-The Company's derivative currency contracts are measured at the level 2 fair value within the fair value hierarchy.
+The Company's derivative currency contracts are measured at Level 2 within the fair value hierarchy.
 The levels in the hierarchy are as follows:

 - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices); and - Level 3: Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).